-Note: despite its name low encryption level is a very satisfactory security level.
-Indeed within a Server↔Terminal communication, only data sent by the terminal are critical (password, confidential code, etc).
-The unencrypted data sent from the server is the physical screen display, i.e. coloured pixels and not text.
+Note: despite its name low encryption level is a satisfactory security level in most cases.
+Within Server↔Terminal communication, only data sent by the terminal is critical (password, confidential code, etc).
+The unencrypted data sent from the server is the physical screen display, i.e. colored pixels and not text.

 To modify the encryption level, within the 'RDP-Tcp Properties' box, click on the 'General' tab.
 The following information is displayed: